SpindlySpider/UoP-AI-CW/nn/NN-docs.md

 ![Gradient Descent LR 0.001](doc-images/gradient_decent_learning_rate_0.001.png)

 **Analysis**: Exceptionally smooth exponential decay with even more gradual convergence than LR=0.01.
-The lower learning rate produces an extremely stable training curve with zero oscillations.
-Loss decreases more slowly but very predictably.
+The lower learning rate produces an extremely stable training curve with zero oscillations and the loss decreases more slowly but very predictably.

 **Why It Works**:
 - **Gentle updates**: Smaller steps prevent any overshooting